mollyic/MRI_qa/README.md

 # Setup
 Required packages can be installed using conda, with the provided .yml file, or via pip install.

-### conda install
+### virtual environment install

-**Recommended:** A conda environment helps to manage software versions and ensures they remain compatible with the rating tool.
-Details on installing conda can be found at https://www.anaconda.com/download.
-Having downloaded conda, run the following code.
+**Recommended:** A virtual environment helps to manage software versions and ensures they remain compatible with the rating tool.

 ```
+#pip install virtual environment
+pip install virtualenv

-#create environment with conda
+#create environment selecting python version 3 or later
-conda env create -f MRIqa_conda.yml
+virtualenv -p /usr/bin/python3 mriqa_tool

-#activate the conda environment
+#activate the virtual environment
-conda activate mriqa_tool
+source mriqa_tool/bin/activate

 ```

 ### pip install
-Alternatively packages can be installed in your local environment using pip.
+Once the virtual environment has been activated packages can be installed.

 ```
 #pip install